 Electronic Transmittal: Institutions offering electronic delivery typically have a database of colleges and universities in which a student can select when initiating an electronic transcript request.
 This does not require the student to enter an email address and the transcript gets properly routed to the processing office at OSU.
 In the absence of a list of schools to select, students can request that their transcript be delivered to email@example.com

-US Mail: Transcripts should not be issued to student or addressed to a different OSU address.
+US Mail: Transcripts should not be issued to student, or addressed to a different OSU address.
+Transcripts sent by mail must be addressed to the OSU address given below.
 Transcripts received through other avenues at The Ohio State University will be deemed unofficial.

 Mail Transcripts to - The Ohio State University, Graduate/Professional Admissions, P.O.
 Box 182004, Columbus OH 43218-2646

 GRE scores are not required.